jay-kinder/grole/CONTRIBUTING.md

 If the PR closes an issue, please indicate this in the PR title with `Closes #issuenumber`.

-You should add a reviewer to each PR you raise, which can be `jay-kinder-cts` for now.
+You should add a reviewer to each PR you raise, which can be `jay-kinder` for now.

 ## Workflows :sunglasses: